Beautiful Mistakes

 "Beautiful Mistakes" is a song by American band Maroon 5 featuring American rapper Megan Thee Stallion.
-It was released through 222 and Interscope Records on March 3, 2021, as the third single from the band's seventh studio album, Jordi.
-The song was written by the band's lead singer Adam Levine, Megan Thee Stallion, Jacob Kasher Hindlin, Joe Kirkland, and producers Andrew Goldstein & Blackbear.
+It was released through 222 and Interscope Records on March 3, 2021, as the third single from the band's seventh studio album, Jordi (2021).
+The song was written by the band's lead singer Adam Levine, Megan Thee Stallion, Jacob Kasher Hindlin, Joe Kirkland, and producers Andrew Goldstein and Blackbear.
 The music video was directed by Sophie Muller.

 Composition

 "Beautiful Mistakes" is a guitar-driven pop rock song with heavy drums and atmospheric synths and a tranquil beat.
 The song is written in the key of B-flat major with a tempo of 99 beats per minute.
 Thee Stallion delivers a slow and melodic verse, and switches from rapping to singing halfway through.

 Release and promotion

 The song was revealed along with its title, cover art, and release date on February 22, 2021.
 The official lyric video was released alongside the song on March 3, 2021.
-The official music video premiered on MTV on March 11, 2021, and was directed by Sophie Muller.